Real Property Asset Acquisition Tax; Stock Ownership Transfer

-"Applicable transfer" means all transfers of real property located in Hawaii or any interest therein that is affected by a sale transaction.
+"Applicable transfer" means all transfers of real property located in Hawaii or any interest therein that is effected by a sale transaction.

-"Entity" means a taxpayer subject to the tax laws of Hawaii that is a corporation, limited liability company, single member limited liability company, partnership, limited liability partnership, or S corporation, excluding any trust or nonprofit taxpayer.
+"Entity" means a taxpayer subject to the tax laws of Hawaii and is an individual, corporation, limited liability company, single member limited liability company, partnership, limited liability partnership, or S corporation, excluding any trust or nonprofit taxpayer.

 "Fair market value" means the greater of the following:

-(1) The cost, contract, sales price, or other consideration transferred, purchased, or exchanged for the stock;
+(1) The cost, contract, sales price, or other consideration transferred, purchased, or exchange for the stock;

 (2) The value carried on the seller's audited financial statements at the date of the stock transaction; or